 Financial guarantee bonds are not easily written with many of today's surety companies.
 But, wage and welfare bonds are one of the few financial guarantee bonds that some sureties will consider.
+South Coast Surety has the underwriting authority to place the bond regardless of your company credit or financial strength.
+We have the ability to quickly approve applications at very reasonable rates.

 What is a Wage and Welfare Bond?